dhyatishah13/Heart-Disease-prediction/README.md

-# Heart-Disease-prediction
-Heart Disease Prediction using classification algorithms to identify disease risk.
-Models are compared using Accuracy, Precision, Recall, and F1-Score for best results.
- Heart Disease Prediction using Machine Learning
+#  Heart Disease Prediction using Machine Learning

+This project focuses on predicting heart disease using machine learning techniques.
+By analyzing patient medical records, the system classifies whether a person is likely to have heart disease.
+The project demonstrates the complete machine learning workflow, including data preprocessing, visualization, model building, evaluation, and comparison.

-##  Project Overview
+##  Project Description
-This project predicts the likelihood of heart disease using machine learning classification algorithms.
-It analyzes patient health data and compares multiple models to identify the most accurate one.
+Heart disease is one of the leading causes of death worldwide.
+Early prediction can help doctors make better treatment decisions.
+This project applies various machine learning classification algorithms to identify patterns in patient health data and accurately predict the risk of heart disease.

-##  Objective
+##  Goals
-- Predict the presence of heart disease.
+- Analyze patient health data.
-- Compare different classification algorithms.
+- Build and compare multiple classification models.
-- Evaluate model performance using standard metrics.
+- Identify the most influential features.
+- Improve prediction accuracy through preprocessing and evaluation.

-##  Technologies Used
+##  Tools & Technologies
-- Python
+- **Programming Language:** Python
-- Jupyter Notebook
+- **Development Environment:** Jupyter Notebook
-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn
-- Scikit-learn
+- **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

-##  Workflow
+##  Project Workflow
-1. Data Collection
-2. Data Preprocessing
+1. Import and understand the dataset.
+2. Clean and preprocess the data.
-3. Exploratory Data Analysis (EDA)
+3. Perform Exploratory Data Analysis (EDA).
-4. Feature Selection
-5. Model Training
-6. Model Evaluation
-7. Performance Comparison
+4. Select important features.
+5. Split the dataset into training and testing sets.
+6. Train multiple machine learning models.
+7. Evaluate model performance using different metrics.
+8. Compare results and select the best-performing model.

+##  Machine Learning Models
+- Logistic Regression
+- Decision Tree Classifier
+- Random Forest Classifier

-##  Evaluation Metrics
+##  Performance Metrics
 - Accuracy
 - Precision
 - Recall
 - F1-Score
 - Confusion Matrix

-## Outcome
-The project identifies the best-performing machine learning model for predicting heart disease, supporting early detection and healthcare decision-making.
+- Classification Report

 ## Dataset
-Heart Disease Dataset (Kaggle)
+- **Source:** Kaggle Heart Disease Dataset

+## ✅ Conclusion
+The project successfully demonstrates how machine learning can be used for heart disease prediction.
+By comparing different classification algorithms, the best-performing model is identified, providing a reliable solution for supporting early diagnosis and healthcare decision-making.